Kong/docs.konghq.com/app/2.0.x/hybrid-mode.md

 * Reduce the amount of traffic on the database, since only CP needs direct connection to the database.
-* Increased security, in an event one of the DP node got intruded, attacker won't be able to affect other nodes in the Kong cluster.
+* Increased security, in an event where one of the DP nodes gets intruded, an attacker won't be able to affect other nodes in the Kong cluster.
 * Easiness of management, since an admin will only need to interact with the CP nodes to control and monitor the status of the entire Kong cluster.